failsafe-lib/failsafe/README.md

 #### Circuit Breakers

-[Circuit breakers][FowlerCircuitBreaker] are a way of creating systems that [fail-fast][FailFast] by temporarily disabling execution as a way of preventing system overload.
+[Circuit breakers][fowler-circuit-breaker] are a way of creating systems that [fail-fast] by temporarily disabling execution as a way of preventing system overload.
 Creating a [CircuitBreaker] is straightforward:

 ```java
 CircuitBreaker breaker = new CircuitBreaker()